Genesys Outbound Dialer (CE11) for Genesys Engage cloud

 - Compliance is handled by the customer: the customer has acquired proper express consent opt-in from consumers to make Sales & Marketing calls and send automated messages, maintains an auditable list, and honors opt out requests.
 The contact lists that are loaded into Genesys contain only customers to whom calls can be made according to the corresponding local compliance rules.

 - The outbound solution can be configured based on the customer's understanding and direction of compliance with local outbound calling regulations to the location of delivered calls.
-The customer is responsible for compliance with laws and regulations with respect to outbound calling and automatic dialing.
-It is recommended that the customer's legal department confirm the organization is in full compliance with these regulations.
+The customer is responsible for compliance with laws and regulations regarding outbound calling and automatic dialing.
+It is recommended that the customer's legal department verifies that the organization is in full compliance with these regulations.

 - Suppression lists should include customers who have opted out of previous campaigns as well as a country-specific Do-Not-Contact list (if applicable).
 When a consumer opts out of a campaign, they should be added to a suppression list.
 Customers can also upload another suppression list or add an individual to an existing suppression list.
 These suppression lists can then be applied to future campaigns at the campaign level or at the overall account level.
 They can be optional or mandatory for each future campaign, as configured by the administrator.